 In this counseling answer:

-“I would kindly suggest that you get counseling for the past abuse so you can move on with your life.
+•I would kindly suggest that you get counseling for the past abuse so you can move on with your life.
 A good therapist can help you through the healing process as well as possibly link you with support groups for survivors of child abuse/rape.
-These groups can provide insight into successful recovery stories from others as well as teach you coping skills which also aid in healing.”

 As salamu alaykum,

 I am so sorry to hear if the abuse you had to endure as a child, as well as the rape you experienced at 20 years old.
 Your parents should have taken different measures with the abuser, but sadly they didn’t and we cannot change the past.

 We can only move forward with the future.
 While you did not mention the outcome of those who raped you when you were 20, insha’Allah they were held accountable and were punished.
 I believe in my heart that Allah SWT has a special place in hell for people who rape, and those who abuse children.
 Allah knows best alhumdulillah.

 At this point in your life, you desire marriage, yet you cannot trust, and with good reason.
 Often times, children who are abused sexually and/or physically and women (and men) who have been raped can develop PTSD and other mental illness due to the trauma they sadly went through.

 Check out this counseling answer: